 Another way of looking at it: Wheatley had spent the game so far being abused by GLaDOS and, to a far lesser extent, Chell.
 When he gets plugged into that body, he does what anyone in his situation would've done with that kind of power: turn off as many distractions as possible so he can focus on getting back at those that abused him.

-I thought it was the other AIs that assigned him that position after they took control over the facility.
+It might also be the other AIs that assigned him that position after they took control over the facility.
 Judging by the attitudes we see of AIs in the game towards organic people, the smelly humans were probably the thing they cared least about, and so in their view that was the place where Wheatley would do the least damage.

 The uniform wheat field with no other species of plant in sight is often used as evidence of civilization, but think of it this way: we know that the events of Half-Life destroyed Earth's biodiversity...